tamari92/kf2-tournament/rules.md

 These groups exist to better ensure a more even balance between teams and become relevant when the teams are actually filled out with players.

 #### 5.2.3 - Captain Assignment
 Next, **Captains** are to be chosen/selected.
-Most of the time, these individuals will be chosen before the selection process even begins by the Tournament Staff directly.
+Most of the time, these individuals shall be chosen before the selection process even begins by the Tournament Staff directly.
 However, in the event that players have signed up to become Captains, the Tournament Staff will review those applications at this time.

 **The number of Captain slots available is limited by the number of players participating in the tournament.** This is to ensure each team has a full roster.

 #### 5.2.4 - Co-Captain Assignment
-Once the Captains have been chosen, each will be asked to select a **Co-Captain** to help them lead their team. **This can be anyone currently in the pool of registered players, regardless of skill level.**
+Once the Captains have been chosen, each shall be asked to select a **Co-Captain** to help them lead their team. **This can be anyone currently in the pool of registered players, regardless of skill level.**

-Captains will be informed of the players who have directly expressed an interest in being a Co-Captain, however this does not mean that Captains are necessarily required to choose those players.
+Captains shall be informed of the players who have directly expressed an interest in being a Co-Captain, however this does not mean that Captains are necessarily required to choose those players.

 **Co-Captain selection is done on a first come first serve basis.**

 There must be written confirmation from both the Captain and the prospective Co-Captain for the assignment to be finalized.

 #### 5.2.5 - Player Draft
-When all Captain and Co-Captain pairs have been established, the **Player Draft** phase will begin.
+When all Captain and Co-Captain pairs have been established, the **Player Draft** phase shall begin.
 In this phase, the remaining players are selected by the Captains using the previously-formed Player Groups.

-To start the process, all Captains will be placed into a hat and shuffled to produce a random ordering. **This represents the order in which the Captains will choose prospective teammates.** Random ordering is used to prevent any bias and/or favoritism in the process.
+To start the process, all Captains shall be placed into a hat and shuffled to produce a random ordering. **This represents the order in which the Captains will choose prospective teammates.** Random ordering is used to prevent any bias and/or favoritism in the process.

-Once the order has been set, actual assignment of the players will begin.
+Once the order has been set, actual assignment of the players shall begin.

 To start, Captains will take turn choosing players from **Group 3** in a Round Robin fashion as per the order established previously.
 For example, the first Captain picks a player, then the second, then the third, and so on.
 This process continues until all of the players in the group have been selected.